archaicvirus/Craptorio/README.md

 A de-make of Factorio for the Tic-80 fantasy console.

-**Note that at this time this project is an early WIP.
-Current scripts are in an unfinished state.
+**Note that at this time this project is a WIP.

 # Core idea for de-make
 - To cover the main factorio game loop, which is mining resources and using belts,